Maldives and Seychelles

 La Digue

-La Digue is where time moves differently.
-The island has almost no cars — ox carts and bicycles serve most transport needs.
-Anse Source d'Argent, on the southwest coast, is framed by enormous smooth granite formations that create a sequence of pools and inlets of extraordinary colour.
+La Digue has almost no cars — ox carts and bicycles serve most transport needs.
+Anse Source d'Argent is framed by enormous smooth granite formations creating pools and inlets of extraordinary colour.
 It has been photographed on more magazine covers than any other beach.
-It earns the exposure.
-Anchor offshore and tender in; the approach reveals the geology gradually.
-The Veuve Nature Reserve nearby protects the last significant population of the Black Paradise Flycatcher — a bird that exists only on La Digue.
+The Veuve Nature Reserve protects the last significant population of the Black Paradise Flycatcher — a bird that exists only on La Digue.

 Giant Tortoises & Marine Park